OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

       VM_TEMPLATE="4216d5af-7c51-914c-33af-1747667c1019" ]
     SCHED_REQUIREMENTS="NAME=\"devel\""
     VCPU="1"

+After a vCenter VM Template is imported as a OpenNebula VM Template, it can be modified to change the capacity in terms of CPU and MEMORY, the name, permissions, etc. It can also be enriched to add:

+- :ref:`New disks <disk_hotplugging>`
+- :ref:`New network interfaces <vm_guide2_nic_hotplugging>`
+- :ref:`Context information <vcenter_contextualization>`

+Before using your OpenNebula cloud you may want to read about the :ref:`vCenter specifics <vcenter_specifics>`.

 To import existing VMs, the 'onehost importvm" command can be used.
 VMs in running state can be imported, and also VMs defined in vCenter that are not in power.on state (this will import the VMs in OpenNebula as in the poweroff state).